Georgia's Music Scene

-From bluegrass to gospel and everything in between, Georgia has a wide ranging musical history that spans as many genres as it does decades.
-Artists such as Ray Charles, Gladys Knight, Trisha Yearwood, Alan Jackson, the B-52s, and more, all hail from the Peach State.
+From bluegrass to gospel and everything in between, Georgia has a wide-ranging musical history that spans as many genres as it does decades.
+Artists such as Ray Charles, Gladys Knight, Trisha Yearwood, Alan Jackson, the B-52s and more, all hail from the Peach State.

 Sites, museums, tours and memorials throughout the state pay homage to the musicians who claim Georgia as their home.
+Start your tour of Georgia's musical heritage with these sites in Athens, Macon and on the Georgia coast.

 Athens is known as the birthplace of some of rock and roll’s biggest names, including R.E.M. and the B-52s.
-Additionally, The Morton Theatre, one of the first, and oldest surviving African-American built, owned and operated vaudeville theaters, showcased talents such as Duke Ellington, Louis Armstrong and Cab Calloway.
+Additionally, the Morton Theatre, one of the first, and oldest surviving African-American built, owned and operated vaudeville theaters, showcased talents such as Duke Ellington, Louis Armstrong and Cab Calloway.

 A self-guided tour of Athens should include top stops as: